Lightning Lane Tips & Strategy

 How Busy Are The Parks?

-If you’re visiting on a very low-crowd day, like a weekday in mid-September, you may want to hold off on buying any kind of line-skipping upgrade until you see what the lines look like.
+If you’re visiting during a very low-crowd period, like midweek in September, you may want to hold off on buying any kind of line-skipping upgrade until you see what the lines look like.
 Even on a slow day, there will be some lines, but you may feel like they’re totally reasonable, even for the big draws like Rise of the Resistance.

-On a mid-crowd day, the lines will be starting to get more daunting, but with careful planning and getting to the park early, you can avoid many of them.
-That said, Genie+ will still save you time, and that’s time you could be spending trying on every kind of limited-edition Mickey ears.
+During mid-crowd periods like early and late summer, the lines will be starting to get more daunting, but with careful planning and getting to the park early, you can avoid many of them.
+That said, Lightning Lane Multi Pass will still save you time, and that’s time you could be spending trying on every kind of limited-edition Mickey ears.

-On a high-crowd day, like spring break or Christmas, the lines get long early and stay long.
-Paying for Genie+ and Individual Lightning Lane reservations for your must-do rides should add significant value.
-Keep in mind that on a high-crowd day, you may only be able to get 2 or 3 Genie+ reservations before the most popular reservations are sold out.
-However, 2 or 3 well-chosen Lightning Lane reservations can absolutely save you multiple hours of waiting.
+During high-crowd periods, like spring break or Christmas, the lines get long early and stay long.
+Paying for Lightning Lane Multi Pass and Lightning Lane Single Pass reservations for your must-do rides should add significant value.
+Keep in mind that on a high-crowd day, you may only be able to get 3 or 4 Lightning Lane Multi Pass reservations before the most popular reservations are sold out.
+However, 3 or 4 well-chosen Lightning Lane reservations can absolutely save you multiple hours of waiting.

 What’s Your Time Worth?